ecoinfAEET/2025_30DayMapChallenge/2025_30DayMapChallenge_files/15_Fire/firesMap.md

 attributes(intersections$area_ha.fire)<-NULL
 ```

-Group fires per municipality and sum number of fires and surface burnt in each one:
+Group fires per municipality and sum number of fires and surface burnt in each one.

 ```r
 fires<-intersections %>% as_tibble() %>% mutate(count=1) %>%